smclt30p/knife-filter/README.md

 Knife Filter
 ================================
-A Chrome extension that removes hot videos from YouTube suggestions.
+A Chrome extension that removes hot videos from YouTube suggestions, such as:

+"GLOWING 1000 DEGREE KNIFE CUTS XYZ"
+"GLOWING 1000 DEGREE BALL MELTS XYZ"

+... and any video that contains the words "1000 degree".

 Overview
 --------------------------